Statistics on Healthcare Quality and Patient Safety Problems – Errors & Harm

-On the heels of the “Dead by Mistake” articles in the news today, I’m once again having trouble finding a single consolidated referenced list of key healthcare safety and quality statistics, so I’m going to try to build that here.
-Will be updated frequently.
+On the heels of the “Dead by Mistake” articles in the news, I'm once again having trouble finding a single consolidated referenced list of key healthcare safety and quality statistics, so I'm going to try to build that here.
 If you have other statistics and sources to share, email me or post a comment.

 How many patients die each year in the U.S. due to preventable errors?